dianahcortez/Kickstarter-Analysis/README.md

 The purpose of this analysis is to provide visualization to the client on outcomes based on their launch dates and funding goals.

 ## Analysis
-Excel was utilized as the primary software to analyze and visualze data.
+Excel was utilized as the primary software to analyze and visualize data.
 Specifically used pivot tables, data sorting and line charts to visualize findings.

 ### Analysis of Outcomes Based on Launch Date
 <img width="327" alt="Theater_Outcomes_vs_Launch" src="https://user-images.githubusercontent.com/104927745/174410495-bd867c17-ee0b-44fe-92d2-9094d8a9cad5.png">